Nukesor/pueue/README.md

 `pueue --daemon` Starts the daemon.
 If the daemon finds a queue from a previous session it'll start in paused state!!
 `pueue --no-daemon` Starts the daemon in the current terminal.
-`pueue --stop-daemon` Daemon will shut down instantly.
+`pueue --stop-daemon` Daemon shuts down instantly.
 All running processes die.

 `pueue status` Shows the current queue, process and daemon state.
 If the queue is empty or the daemon is paused, the returcode of the last will be shown.